-July 10, 2018 EPA files a motion to dismiss the case filed by the states, the National Coalition for Advanced Transportation and environmental groups, which are all consolidated in the D.C.
-Circuit.
-EPA argues that the April 13 determination is not a final agency action which can undergo judicial review and it is too early to challenge the action (it is not “ripe” for review) so the parties should wait to challenge a final rule if and when one is issued.
+July 10, 2018 EPA files a motion to dismiss the case filed by the states, the National Coalition for Advanced Transportation and environmental groups, which are all consolidated in the DC Circuit.
+EPA argues that the revised determination is not a final agency action which can undergo judicial review and it is too early to challenge the action (it is not “ripe” for review) so the parties should wait to challenge a final rule if and when one is issued.
 State of California v.
 EPA, No. 18-01114 (D.C.
 Cir.).

 Aug.
 2, 2018 EPA and NHTSA release new proposed standards for greenhouse gas emissions and fuel economy.
 The agencies propose maintaining the CAFE and CO2 standards applicable in model year 2020 for model years 2021-2026.
 The agencies propose withdrawing the permission granted to California to set its own greenhouse gas emissions standards, which a dozen other states also use.

 Aug.
 24, 2018 The Federal Register publishes the Trump administration’s proposed fuel economy and greenhouse gas emissions standards for cars and light trucks.
 The comment period is open through October 23, 2018, and people can comment on a wide range of alternatives, including retaining existing CO2 standards and CAFE standards.